-2016 saw much activity on Instagram, with the image and video-based platform launching a number of new features to its users.
+The past 12 months have seen some serious upgrades to the Instagram platform, with the image and video-based site launching a number of new features to its users.
 Creators can now upload videos of up to 60 seconds, allowing publishers to entertain and engage viewers for that much longer, and Instagram also finally debuted the much talked about algorithmic change which radically changes the way it returns results to its users.
-The Facebook-owned is also finding success with its ‘Stories’ feature, which pieces together user moments in a slideshow format.
-The site also released new updates in which users can ‘like’ comments, and also filter them by keywords.
-Users will also be able to remove followers.
+The Facebook-owned site is also finding success with its ‘Stories’ feature, which pieces together user moments in a slideshow format, and publishers to the site can now also live-stream, and also save those real-time broadcasts in their feed.

 Instagram rolled out the ability to post video content to the site via a mobile device back in 2013, when consumption on smartphones and tablets was considerably less than it is these days.
 But with video predicted to dominate mobile traffic by a staggering 70% by 2021, Instagram is already bolstering its video encoding process in anticipation.
-The Facebook-owned site already has an active user base of around 600M per month, and time spent watching Instavids has grown by an impressive 40%.
+The Facebook-owned site already has an active user base of around 700M per month, adding an extra 100M users between January and April 2017.

 Ben and Jerry’s: The ice cream giant generated around 4M video views on Instagram in 2016, and according to Tubular, Instagram is the second most-viewed platform (after YouTube) for Ben & Jerry’s.
 Interestingly, although it has the most followers on Facebook, it doesn’t tend to attract anywhere like the video views or engagement on that site at the moment.
-It uploaded 5 videos to Instagram in February 2017, with this introduction to pint slices the most popular with 204K views, and 17K engagements.
-However, we really liked this upload from the 23rd Feb which lets the viewer in on a little piece of behind the scenes magic.
+The brand uploaded 9 videos to Instagram in March 2017, with this recipe for a vegan Saturday Smoothie its most watched with over 103K views.